 Get Started with Domains for Square Online

-A domain, often known as a URL or site address, is what helps users find your website while browsing the internet.
-If you think of your website as a house, then a domain is the house’s address.
+A domain, often known as a URL or site address, is what helps users find your website while browsing online.
+If you think of your website as a house, then a domain is like the house’s address.

 There are numerous ways you can use a domain for your website.
 If you already have a Square account and have Square Online set up, learn more details below.

 With a domain, you can also set up an email address based on that domain.
 Learn more about getting started with Google Workspace for Square Online for more information on setting up your own custom email address.
 For details on setting up a website with Square, learn about getting started with Square Online.

 With a custom domain, Square offers the ability to brand your website with a simple and memorable address of your choosing.
 A “.com” domain starts as low as $25.95/year.

 To get started fast and earn a one-year domain credit, upgrade your Square Online subscription by purchasing an annual plan (one-year domain credits aren’t available with monthly plans).
 You’ll also be able to hide your personal contact information when registering a domain at no additional cost.

 Note: Domains can only be registered and purchased on a yearly basis.
 Unlike Square Online subscription plans, monthly options aren’t available for domains.

 If you’re just getting started with the world of domains and websites, your first step might be to choose a great domain name for your site.
 Consider the following tips when beginning your search.

 Set Up and Change Your Website’s Domain Name